 Here are 10 photos I took this morning around my neighborhood from 9:50 to 10:10 a.m. to test out Lightroom–of which I’m a first-time user–and Photoshop.

-Even though the high was around 60 degrees today, and I’m guessing the hummingbirds are beginning to migrate from Minnesota, I only had to wait about 30 minutes before I captured this hummingbird at one of our feeders this evening.
+Even though the high was around 60 degrees today, and I’m guessing the hummingbirds are beginning to migrate south from Minnesota, I only had to wait about 30 minutes before I captured this hummingbird at one of our feeders this evening.

 My mom had previously counted about 20 days in a row seeing hummingbirds.